Zwack: History

-According to legend, Unicum was created by József Zwack, the Royal Physician to the Habsburg Court, for Emperor Joseph II in 1790.
-In 1840 the family founded J. Zwack & Co., the first Hungarian liqueur manufacturer.
+According to legend, Unicum was created by a dr. Zwack, the Royal Physician to the Habsburg Court, for Emperor Joseph II in 1790.
+In 1840 (or 1847 according to other sources) József Zwack founded J. Zwack & Co., the first Hungarian liqueur manufacturer.
 By the early 1900s, the Zwack company had become one of the largest distilleries in central Europe, producing and exporting over 200 liqueurs and spirits.

 During World War II, the Zwack factory was damaged and production stopped.
 After the war the factory was nationalized in 1948 by the communist Hungarian Working People's Party.
 The Zwack family fled the country.
 János Zwack with his son Péter Zwack, great grandson of József, was able to escape with the original Zwack recipe.
 Béla Zwack remained behind to give the communist government a fake Zwack recipe and went on to become a regular factory worker.
 Meanwhile, János and Péter migrated to the United States, eventually settling in the Bronx in 1949 when Péter was 22 years old.

 In 1988, just one year before the fall of Communism in Europe, Péter Zwack returned to Hungary and resumed production with the original Zwack formula.
 He repurchased his family business from the State in the summer of 1989, and by the spring of 1990, the original Zwack product was reintroduced to the Hungarian market.
 That same year, Péter was named Hungarian Ambassador to the United States.

 In 2008, Péter Zwack handed over the company's leadership to the family's 6th generation, his own children, Sándor and Izabella Zwack.
 One of their first initiatives was to launch Zwack in the US.
 In 2013, the Zwack Company also launched Unicum and Unicum Plum in the US.